kodelint/crossplatform-blogs/posts/hashnode/Terraform_How_to_organize_your_terraform_code.md

 ---
 title: Terraform How to organize your terraform code
 subtitle: Terraform
+tags:
+  - terraform
-tags: terraform, DevOps
+  - DevOps
+  - automation
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1658858063654/VhRlPzPVp.jpeg?auto=compress
 domain: sroy.hashnode.dev
 publishAs: deadl0ck
 ---

 Like any other programming language terraform is also a declarative language to manage your infrastructure.
 This is how **Hashicorp** defines terraform language

 ![](https://github.com/kodelint/blog-assets/raw/main/images/01-terraform.jpeg)

->
-_The Terraform language is declarative, describing an intended goal rather than the steps to reach that goal.
+> _The Terraform language is declarative, describing an intended goal rather than the steps to reach that goal.
 The ordering of blocks and the files they are organized into are generally not significant; Terraform only considers implicit and explicit relationships between resources when determining an order of operations._

 In terraform all your code can be in just one file ending with `.tf` extension and it will perform as expected.
 However let take look at the _blocks_ , _expressions_ and _arguments_ in **terraform** which we usually refers as components and see it make sense to keep them in **just one file** or **segregate them in multiple files.**

-* **Terraform Resources** are responsible to _**create/modify or destroy**_ your infrastructure component.
+- **Terraform Resources** are responsible to _**create/modify or destroy**_ your infrastructure component.
 They usually comes with the provider we choose (mentioned below)

 ```terraform
 resource "aws_iam_role" "emr_service_role" {